Minimally invasive tricuspid valve repair technology

 The project

 The CroíValve solution promises to improve the outlook for patients with TR.
-This project has proven the effectiveness of CroíValve through extensive pre-clinical testing – including bench and pre-clinical testing – supported by EIT Health funding and conducted in collaboration with EIT Health partners.
+This project has proven the effectiveness of CroíValve through extensive pre-clinical testing – including bench and pre-clinical testing – supported by EIT Health funding and conducted in collaboration with EIT Health members.

 TR occurs in heart failure patients due to tricuspid valve dilation.
 It is a severe cardiac disease with progressive symptoms, eventually leading to heart failure and death.
 Patients with severe TR are four times more likely than the average person to die in the next year.
 Because the vast majority of patients are elderly and too frail for the existing type of surgery used, less than 1% of patients receive surgical treatment.
 The primary treatment method is medical management with diuretics.